-Course outcomes:
+Course outcomes :

-a.
-Knowledge and Understanding: :
+a.Knowledge and Understanding: :

-- 1 Recognize the basic goal of foreign policies of nation-states which is the survival of its entity as well as quality of life of its citizens. - 2 Identify the development in the field of security studies.
+Jo 1 - Recognize the basic goal of foreign policies of nation-states which is the survival of its entity as well as quality of life of its citizens.
+2 - Identify the development in the field of security studies. b.Intellect ual Skills: : 1 - Utilize analytical tools for political and strategic analysis.
+2 - Analyze the basis on which states take aggressive actions against each others.
+3 - Compare the different approaches to national security. c.Professi onal and Practical Skills: : 1 - Produce a scholarly paper with associated references that debates theory and current issues in the field of national security.

-b.Intellectual Skills::

-- 1 Utilize analytical tools for political and strategic analysis. - 2 Analyze the basis on which states take aggressive actions against each others. - 3 Compare the different approaches to national security.

-c.Professional and Practical Skills: :

-- 1 Develop and implement a research paper that applies the class content in a way that is personally meaningful. - 2 Produce a scholarly paper with associated references that debates theory and current issues in the field of national security.
+2 - Develop and implement a research paper that applies the class content in a way that is personally meaningful.